A note on Automatic Baire property: Preliminaries

 Any subset of a nowhere dense set is nowhere dense, hence, every subset of a meagre set is again meagre.
 A finite union of nowhere dense sets is nowhere dense, and a countable union of meagre sets is meagre.

 The following property is a consequence of the fact that in Cantor space no non-empty open subset is of first Baire category. \begin{property} Let $F\subseteq X^{\omega}$ be of first Baire category and $E\subseteq X^{\omega}$ be open.
-If $F\ \Delta\ E$ is of first Baire category then $E=\emptyset$. \end{property}
+If their symmetric difference $F\ \Delta\ E$ is of first Baire category then $E=\emptyset$. \end{property}